Did you know that your version of Internet Explorer is out of date?

-Considered to be the Godfather of PowWowStep, DJ-producer Shub continues to pioneer a growing genre of electronic music.
-Born Dan General, Shub began his career with nationally acclaimed electronic music trio A Tribe Called Red, performing across North American stages with some of the biggest recording artists in today’s industry and winning a Juno Award in 2014, and shortlisted for the esteemed Polaris Prize music award in 2013.
+Considered to be the Godfather of PowWowStep, producer DJ Shub continues to pioneer agrowing genre of electronic music.
+Born Dan General, DJ Shub began his career with the internationally-acclaimed A Tribe Called Red, performing on global stages, winning a Juno Award in 2014, and shortlisted for the esteemed Polaris Prize music award in 2013.

-Currently based out of his hometown, Fort Erie, Ontario, a small community with a population of 30,000, Shub’s journey has come full circle by bringing him back to where it all started.
+Currently based out of his hometown, Fort Erie, Ontario, a small community with a population of thirty thousand, DJ Shub’s journey has come full circle by bringing him back to where it all started.

-“I’m very proud of the road I took to get where I am now,” said Shub, a nominee in the Indigenous Music category at the 2018 Juno Awards for his EP PowWowStep.
-In 2017, his music video for ‘Indomitable’ (featuring Northern Cree Singers) was also nominated for a Much Music Video Award for Best EDM/Dance Video.
+“I’m very proud of the road I took to get where I am now,” said DJ Shub, an Indigenous Music Award nominee at the 2018 Juno Awards for his solo EP PowWowStep.
+In 2017, his music video for ‘Indomitable’ (featuring Northern Cree Singers) won the Much Music Video Award for Best EDM/Dance Video.

-Shub is a Mohawk of the Six Nations reserve located in Ontario, Canada, as well as a husband and father.
+DJ Shub is a Mohawk, turtle clan of the Six Nations of the Grand River located in Ontario, Canada, as well as a husband and father.
 Since the creation of PowWowStep, he has grown more aware of the Indigenous way of life through his music, merging his heritage with his craft.
-“This style of music – there is so much culture in it, and that’s what makes it so original,” said Shub.
+“This style of music – there is so much culture in it, and that’s what makes it so original,” said DJ Shub.

-Shub is currently working on his first full-length album, scheduled to release later this year.
-“I had the freedom to go in different directions musically with this album, by working directly with traditional and modern artists during the studio recording and production sessions,” said Shub.
+DJ Shub has been busy recording and producing his first full-length album, due out Fall 2020.
+“I have the freedom to go in different directions musically with this new project, by working directly with traditional and modern artists during the studio recording and production sessions,” said Shub.

 Producing is just half of what Shub does.

-A major part of his success and why he draws such large audiences is his live show, a non-stop body-moving experience enhanced by special guest traditional Indigenous dancers who perform in full traditional regalia.
+A major part of his success and why he draws such large audiences is his live show, a non-stop body-moving experience enhanced by special guests and traditional Indigenous dancers whoperform in full traditional regalia.
 Additionally, there’s a new live show in development toaccompany the full length debut taking everything to the next level.
 With vibrant visuals, livedrummers, vocalists and instruments, DJ Shub’s new record will be brought to life on the bigstage.

-He has played some of the top music festivals in North America including New Orleans Jazz Fest, Hillside, Halifax Pop, Winnipeg Folk, Regina Folk, Calgary Folk, Rifflandia, Red Bull, Evolve, Blessed Coast, Atmosphere, Toronto Pride, North Country, Calgary Stampede, 420 Indigenous Cannabis Cup, and the International Aboriginal Music Fest, to name a few.
+DJ Shub has played some of the biggest music festivals in North America including New Orleans Jazz Fest, Hillside, Halifax Pop, Winnipeg Folk, Regina Folk, Calgary Folk, Rifflandia, Red Bull, Evolve, Blessed Coast, Atmosphere, Toronto Pride, North Country, Calgary Stampede, 420 Indigenous Cannabis Cup, and the International Aboriginal Music Fest, to name a few.